PAPER-2025-007

 VII.
 The Hermeneutic Circle of Adoption

-The hermeneutic circle connects understanding and practice.
+The hermeneutic circle (a philosophical concept describing how understanding deepens through iterative interpretation—you understand parts through the whole, and the whole through its parts) connects understanding and practice.
 In methodology adoption, this becomes a feedback loop where users contribute to the methodology's evolution:

 .ltd (Canon)